 Open accounts in your name

 A criminal can use your social security number to open bank accounts, take out credit cards, and loans in your name.
 This can adversely impact your credit score and leave you unable to secure financial loans in the future.
+As long as someone has your information, that someone may be able to open a credit card under your name without you knowing it.

 Although you may be able to detect a social security number breach using your credit report, it won’t instantly wipe these transactions from your record.
 Even if you have been a victim of identity fraud, the damage done by the thief can take months or even years to recover from.